502 South Cooper St. #335

 Wild Pony Editioned Prints

-Artists are invited to realize their projects (an edition of 50 is required) by working alongside students and faculty.
+Artists are invited to realize their projects by working alongside students and faculty.
 Wild Pony Editions and the artist agree to split the edition, with the revenue generated from the sale of the print to provide students with scholarship opportunities and to continue hosting additional artists.

 Mavs Letterpress+ Artist/Designer/Poet in Residence

-Artists, designers or poets are invited to develop a unique book or broadsheet.
+Artists, designers, or poets are invited to develop a unique book or broadsheet.
 Participants realize their projects (an edition of 20 is required) by working alongside students and faculty.
-Mavs Letterpress+ will retain half of the work produced in order to include it within the departmental and university collections.
-In exchange for the production of the work, invited guests are asked to work closely with students and faculty providing a glimpse into their unique creative practice.
+Mavs Letterpress+ will retain half of the work produced to include it within the departmental and university collections.
+In exchange, invited guests are asked to work closely with students and faculty providing a glimpse into their unique creative practice.

 Announcing a Wild Pony Print